AaronGWang/AI-ML-Application-Info/README.md

 ----

 ## Mandatory Answer Questions
 Every applicant must answer these following questions.
-Please organize your answers from the previous questions in an organized PDF document, this should only take 5-10 minutes.
+Please organize your answers in an organized PDF document, this should only take 5-10 minutes.

 1. What is your **name**, **grade level**, and if you will be here for the 2024-2025 school year.
 2. **Briefly** tell us about your coding experience. (<100 words)